dappradar/defi-providers/README.md

 );
 ```

-If provided block is not lower than START_BLOCK, the function continues by calling the **getTokenBalances** function from the **util** module. **getTokenBalances** function connects to blockchain node requests data and returns balances in this format:
+If provided block is not lower than START_BLOCK, the function continues by calling the **getTokenBalances** function from the **util** module. **getTokenBalances** function calls ERC20 balanceOf method for every token for provided addresses.

+- @param holders - The array of addresses
+- @param tokens - The array of token addresses
+- @param block - The block number for which data is requested
+- @param chain - EVM chain name (providers parent folder name)
+- @param web3 - The Web3 object
+- @returns - The array of tokens and tokens balances of holders

+Data is returned in this format:

 ```
     [